Joy-less/Embers/Documentation.md

 	Initiates garbage collection for all generations up to the given generation, otherwise for all generations.

 GC.count([generation = nil])
-	Returns the number of times garbage has been collected for the given generation, or all generations combined.
+	Returns the number of times garbage has been collected for the given generation, otherwise for all generations combined.
 ```
 ```
 File.read(file_path)